 On February 18, State Police were called to investigate a shooting that happened on I-264 W near the Downtown Tunnel in Portsmouth.
 Authorities say a white Nissan Xterra was traveling west on I-264 when it engaged with another vehicle in a possible altercation and aggressive driving situation.

 The Nissan was reportedly the target of gunfire that wounded its driver, who was taken to Sentara Norfolk General Hospital with life-threatening injuries.
-As of Tuesday, the victim's condition is unknown.
+The victim's current condition is still unknown.